-- Understand the concept of bioinformatics to solve real biological problems. - Explain about the scope of computers and their role in biological research. - Describe the principles behind retrieving and analyzing biological data. - Describe about the nature and types of biological data to understand to complex biological networks or systems. - Illustrate the explosion of biological data and its role in biological research.
+- Understand the concept of bioinformatics to solve real biological problems.
+(L2) - Explain about the scope of computers and their role in biological research.
+(L2) - Describe the principles behind retrieving and analysing biological data.
+(L2) - Describe about the nature and types of biological data.
+(L1) - Explain about various biological literature databases and retrieval in different formats.
+(L1)